ParallelMaths/parallel/pages/8-12-prime-time.md

 ---

 We know that 2 lengths have no grey, because there is no grey strip that touches any corner or which stretches along any side.
-We don’t know the number of strips, but we could call it NS, and we know that the number of grey strips is `½(NS – 1)`.
+We don’t know the number of strips, but we could call it NS, and we know that the number of grey strips is `1/2 (NS – 1)`.
 So, the fraction of grey is:

 [ ½(NS – 1) + ½(NS – 1) ] ÷ 4 = 6/25